-If you have difficulty accessing your account, please contact Student Central (306) 966-1212 or contact IT Services Help Desk (306) 966-4817.
 COURSE ASSESSMENT OVERVIEW This course is entirely based on a Pass/Fail approach to assessment, which will be based primarily on attendance, engagement in course activities, and completion of mandatory components.
-MODULE COMPONENT SUCCESSFUL COMPLETION Orientation and Professionalism Attendance at all mandatory sessions (identified in One45) Completion McMaster Chart Review Tutorial Pass Online quiz on Academic Honesty and Referencing Pass SHA Online Privacy Module Quiz Pass Wellness Attendance at all mandatory sessions (identified in One45) Completion Career Advising and Mentorship Attendance at mandatory sessions (identified in One45) Completion Shadowing Engagement in Shadowing Activities Completion of 10 hrs. of shadowing for the academic year.
-Students must complete at least 5 hrs. in Term One (See more details below in the "Shadowing" module section) - Completion attendance at all mandatory sessions or required activities. - Pass students must achieve 100% on the quiz.
-Multiple attempts are allowed.
-COURSE POLICY FOR SUCCESSFUL COMPLETION AND REMEDIATION In order to successfully complete the Success in Medical School I Course, students must satisfactorily complete all course components.
+Module Component Successful Completion Orientation and Professionalism Attendance at all sessions Completion Wellness Attendance at mandatory sessions Completion Career Advising and Mentorship Attendance at mandatory sessions Completion Shadowing Engagement in Shadowing Activities Completion of 10hrs of shadowing for the academic year.
+Students must complete 5hrs in Term 1 (see more details below in the "Shadowing" module section). ^{} Completion - attendance at all mandatory sessions or required activities COURSE REMEDIATION AND PASS/FAILURE POLICY In order to successfully complete the Success in Medical School II Course, students must complete all mandatory course components.
 Students who do not attend and participate as expected in the course may fail the course on the basis of professionalism.
-Students who are not successful on the basis of professionalism may be required to engage in remediation specific to the professionalism issue.
-The implications of failing to successfully complete course components will be adjudicated at the end of each term at the Year 1 Promotions Committee meeting and a final decision to grant remediation/supplemental work and promotion outcomes will be determined by the Student Academic Management Committee (SAMC).
-ATTENDANCE EXPECTATIONS What are expectations for attendance in Success in Medical School I?
+Students who are not successful on the basis of professionalism may be offered remediation specific to the professionalism issue.
+The implications of failing to successfully complete course components will be adjudicated at the end of each term at the Year 2 Promotions Committee meeting and a final decision to grant remediation/supplemental work and promotion outcomes will be determined by the Student Academic Management Committee (SAMC).
+ATTENDANCE EXPECTATIONS What are expectations for attendance in Success in Medical School II?
 It is expected that students will attend all sessions unless absence is unavoidable.
 Attendance at small group sessions is mandatory.
 (See One45) Attendance for all other sessions falls under the regulations of the Pre-Clerkship Attendance and Absence Policy.
 How is attendance documented?